David-Hackro/Load-And-Unload-Of-Code-By-Environment/Readme.md

 ## Code in Release

 In the same package `com.david.hackro.di.magic.trick.one.configuration`, there is another specific implementation for the release environment (`Release`).
-Although both implementations share the same class name, Dagger handles them without conflict by considering the package context.
+Although both implementations share the same class name, Hilt handles them without conflict by considering the package context.

 ```kotlin
 class ConfigurationRepositoryImpl @Inject constructor() : IConfigurationRepository {